both sides together

 For quadratics, we have a formula for the \(iRoC\) or \(f'\) (the derivative of \(f\)), which gives the exact slope of each tangent line along the parabola.
 But, for a random function, how do you get a tangent line for its graph without knowing the slope ahead of time?

-We are returning to our idea of a secant line and moving it over to a tangent point.
+To do this, we are returning to our idea of a secant line and sliding it over to a tangent point.

 • First, the points on the curve or graph itself are approaching the tangent point, from both sides.
 The graph is connecting up to the point.
 There is no break.
 The function is continuous at the corresponding domain number.